cloudflare/cloudflare-docs/content/pub-sub/learning/websockets-browsers.md

 ## MQTT over WebSockets

-WebSocket support in Pub/Sub works by encapsulating MQTT packets (Pub/Sub’s underlying native protocol) within WebSocket [frames](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#exchanging_data_frames).
+WebSocket support in Pub/Sub works by encapsulating MQTT packets (Pub/Sub's underlying native protocol) within WebSocket [frames](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#exchanging_data_frames).

-- In many MQTT libraries, you can replace the `mqtts://` scheme with `wss://`, and your code will use a WebSocket transport instead of the native “raw” TCP transport.
+- In many MQTT libraries, you can replace the `mqtts://` scheme with `wss://`, and your code will use a WebSocket transport instead of the native "raw" TCP transport.
 - The WebSocket listener is available on both TCP ports `443` and `8884` versus `8883` for native MQTT.
 - WebSocket clients need to speak MQTT over WebSockets.
 Pub/Sub does not support other message serialization methods over WebSockets at present.
 - **Clients should include a `sec-websocket-protocol: mqtt` request header in the initial HTTP GET request** to distinguish an "MQTT over WebSocket" request from future, non-MQTT protocol support over WebSockets.